-Getting to the Antarctic PIA was always going to be a logistical challenge.
+Getting to the Southern Pole of Inaccessibility, or the Antarctic PIA, was always going to be a logistical challenge.
 Where the main obstacles to achieving the African Pole were man-made, in Antarctica you are up against a more formidable foe in mother Nature.

 Planning the Antarctic Expedition

 The obvious place to start was by consulting an expert in the field, that being Patrick Woodhead the owner of an operating company in Antarctica called White Desert.
 Patrick, you may recall, was the person who first introduced me to the concept of poles of inaccessibility on my trip to the Geographic and Ceremonial South Pole in 2016.

 We discussed a few options and directions of approach.
 Should we use Arctic Trucks from the coast, attempt to pulk from the South Pole base or use specialised planes to get us as close as possible?

 The conclusion was that the quickest and safest way was to use a Twin Otter plane out of their Wolf’s Fang operating base as one of the few planes that could land at the altitude of 3700m and without a prepared landing strip.
 The first refuelling stop would be at 78 degrees up on the plateau, thus checking operation at altitude.
 That would be followed by a second refuelling at 83 degrees (Dixie Camp), before the push to the PIA.

 Our first attempt at the Southern Pole started out from the UK on 28th December 2021 as the Omicron variation of Covid-19 was ripping through Europe.
 Despite many Western Nations penalising South Africa for testing their cases and ‘discovering’ the variant by cancelling flights to and from the country, we managed to get to Cape Town via The Netherlands.